minio/directpv-docs/content/resource-management/volumes.md

 THIS IS DANGEROUS OPERATION WHICH LEADS TO DATA LOSS
 {{< /admonition >}}

-Volume can be deleted only if no pod is using the volume and it is in `Ready` state.
+A volume can be deleted _only_ if no pod is using the volume _and_ it is in the `Ready` state.
-Run the `kubectl delete pvc` command which triggers DirectPV volume deletion.
+Run the `kubectl delete pvc` command to trigger DirectPV volume deletion.
+Deleting a volume results in permanent data loss.
-As removing a volume leads to data loss, double check what volume you are deleting.
+Be sure to confirm the volume you are deleting.

 ```sh
 # Delete `sleep-pvc` volume